Oregon Secretary of State

 This mural by Barry Faulkner in the Senate Chamber of the Oregon State Capitol in Salem depicts the Wolf Meetings.
 (Oregon Scenic Images collection)

 Livestock also instigated the next big move toward government in 1843, during what would later be known as the “Wolf Meetings.”
 During those meetings, Willamette Valley settlers not only created a tax-funded bounty system meant to destroy wolves, bears, and other predators preying on livestock, but also decided to found a Provisional Government.
 The Wolf Meetings alienated many British citizens living in Oregon, and nearly all Britons abandoned the meetings, rejecting what was a clearly an American-led effort to establish American-style government in anticipation of the official extension of American authority.
-Those settlers were soon overwhelmed by rapidly-increasing numbers of Americans, who expanded the role of the Provisional Government and called on the United States to assert more authority in Oregon.
-The Americans especially wanted to guarantee their extensive land claims: up to a full square mile of land under the Provisional Government’s code of laws — which, of course, were not recognized by Great Britain, which still jointly occupied Oregon with the United States.
+Those settlers were soon overwhelmed by rapidly increasing numbers of Americans, who expanded the role of the Provisional Government and called on the United States to assert more authority in Oregon.
+The Americans especially wanted to guarantee their extensive land claims: up to a full square mile of land under the Provisional Government’s code of laws—which, of course, were not recognized by Great Britain, which still jointly occupied Oregon with the United States.
 The Oregon Treaty of 1846 provided some security by finally settling the boundary between U.S. and British claims at the 49th parallel.
 But Americans in Oregon wanted more: to become a U.S. territory, which would bring federal recognition of their land claims and, more importantly, federal intervention against Native peoples.
-It was their and the nation’s “Manifest Destiny” — the popular mid-century explanation of and justification for what many White Americans believed was the natural, inevitable and righteous expansion of the United States to the Pacific Ocean.
+It was their and the nation’s “Manifest Destiny”—the popular mid-century explanation of and justification for what many white Americans believed was the natural, inevitable and righteous expansion of the United States to the Pacific Ocean.

 A deadly conflict with the Cayuse people of the Columbia Plateau brought Americans in Oregon the territorial status, recognition and intervention they wanted.
 Since its founding in 1838, the Whitman Mission had produced more conflict than conversion: the Whitmans accused the Cayuse, Nimiipu, and Umatilla peoples of laziness and backwardness, while the Native peoples became frustrated with the missionaries’ abusive evangelism and the ecological destruction caused by increasing numbers of American settlers and travelers.
 In 1847, the tension boiled over into war.
-A group of Cayuse and Umatilla, suspecting Marcus Whitman of causing a measles epidemic that killed more than 200 of their people, attacked the mission, killing a dozen Whites (including the Whitmans) and taking 53 hostages.
-They eventually released the hostages, but not before White settlers in the Willamette Valley sent a volunteer militia on raids against the Cayuse demanding federal action and protection.
-The federal government responded in 1848 by passing the Organic Act, which created Oregon Territory, and by sending the U.S. Army to assist the White vigilantes, who returned to Oregon with five of the Cayuses involved in the Whitman attack.
+A group of Cayuse and Umatilla peoples, suspecting Marcus Whitman of causing a measles epidemic that killed more than 200 of their people, attacked the mission, killing a dozen whites (including the Whitmans) and taking 53 hostages.
+They eventually released the hostages, but not before white settlers in the Willamette Valley sent a volunteer militia on raids against the Cayuse demanding federal action and protection.
+The federal government responded in 1848 by passing the Organic Act, which created Oregon Territory, and by sending the U.S. Army to assist the white vigilantes, who returned to Oregon with five of the Cayuses involved in the Whitman attack.
 On May 24, 1850, after a two-day trial and 75 minutes of deliberation, a jury of twelve White men convicted the five Cayuses of murder, and they were executed on June 3.
-That same year, the U.S. Congress passed the Oregon Donation Land Law, which legitimized existing land claims and allowed new White immigrant families arriving before Dec.
+That same year, the U.S. Congress passed the Oregon Donation Land Law, which legitimized existing land claims and allowed new white immigrant families arriving before Dec.
 1, 1850 to claim up to 640 acres (later arrivals would get half as much land).
 Congress also authorized treaty commissioners to negotiate with Oregon tribes for their land, although that work did not commence until 1851, well after Congressional authorization of the distribution of Native lands.
 With official incorporation into the United States, the federal government’s commitment to obtaining Native lands, and their own land claims secured, the new Oregonians could continue to pursue their hopes for a better future and their vision for Oregon’s landscapes.

 Next: Creating an Exclusive Paradise >